BranchMetrics/react-native-branch-deep-linking-attribution/README.md

       + Run `pod install`.
         Note that this creates a workspace called `MyApp.xcworkspace` in the same directory.
 From now on, open the workspace, not the project.
+    - Note that if your local podspec repo is quite old, `pod install` may fail.
+      You may need to update the local podspec repo to get the current version of the Branch SDK.
+Do this by running `pod install --repo-update` or by running `pod repo update` before `pod install`.

 5. Follow the [setup instructions](#setup).

 **Note:** This SDK currently does not work in projects using NPM instead of yarn.